-(1) Preliminary, subject to change.
-Excludes the accreted value of outstanding capital appreciation bonds.
+(1) Excludes the accreted value of outstanding capital appreciation bonds.
 (2) Source: La Porte ISD Audited Financial Statements.
 (3) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in this Official Statement and "DEBT SERVICE REQUIREMENTS" in this appendix and see the "Audited Financial Report Fiscal Year Ended June 30, 2024" in Appendix D for more information relative to the District's outstanding obligations.
 (4) Source: The Municipal Advisory Council of Texas.